Shoalhaven Fire Control Centre

 More information

-• The most relevant and up to date health information can be obtained from the Commonwealth Department of Health, Environmental Health Standing Committee, which has the following fact sheets:
+- The most relevant and up to date health information can be obtained from the Commonwealth Department of Health and Aged Care, Environmental Health Standing Committee, which has the following fact sheets:

-• The Australian Government has a PFAS website that contains a range of information pertaining to PFAS, this includes ‘what are PFAS’, ‘How might PFAS affect us’ and ‘FAQs’, along with other important information.
+- The Australian Government has a dedicated PFAS website that contains a range of information pertaining to PFAS, this includes ‘what are PFAS’, ‘How might PFAS affect us’ and ‘FAQs’, along with other important information.

-• The Commonwealth Department of Health’s Expert Health Panel has provided advice on the health impacts of PFAS (May 2018).
+- The Commonwealth Department of Health and Aged Care Expert Health Panel has provided advice on the health impacts of PFAS.

-• For public enquiries relating to health - phone 1800 941 180 or email to health.PFAS@health.gov.au.
+- You can make enquiries to Australian Government health information service by phone on 1800 941 180 or by email to health.PFAS@health.gov.au.

-• You can read more about what the RFS PFAS investigations by monitoring this site.
+- You can read more about current RFS PFAS investigations by monitoring this site.

 Our commitment to you